josearangos/josearangos/README.md

-- 👋 Hi, I’m @josearangos
+- 👋 Hi, I’m @josearangos - Machine Learning Engineer
 - 👀 I’m interested in Data Science, ML, DL, Voice, science and software.
 - 🌱 I’m currently learning about MLOps, there are a lot of amazing models of AI that only the scientists know how the hell run.
 My goal is carry these to the human.
 The science is for everyone !!!
 - 💞️ I’m looking to collaborate on Machine Learning Open Source Tools to democratize the use of these